espocrm/documentation/docs/administration/layout-manager.md

 ## Different layouts for teams & portals

-As of v5.9.

 *Layout Sets* provide the ability to have different layouts for teams & portals.

 Admin can create a layout set record where they will define specific layouts that will differ from standard ones (defined in the Layout Manager).
 Layout sets are available at Administration > Layout Sets.